couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ## BuildDeferredIndexes

-Build Deferred builds all indexes which are currently in deferred state.
+Build Deferred builds all indexes which are currently in deferred state,  for the given bucket (and scope/collection if applicable).

 ### Signature